-- (a) Recording of data from Subjects 18 or older using non-invasive procedures. - (b) Anonymous voice recordings for research purposes. - (c) Participation observation in a public venue such as worship services or other community gathering places. - (d) Study of existing data, documents, or records.
+- a.)
+Interviewing a Subject who is 18 or older and who has consented to be interviewed. - b.)
+Participation observation in a public venue such as worship services or other community gathering places. - c.)
+Study of existing data, documents, or records.